 Also on 6 August 2020, the Government launched a consultation on changes to the current planning system.
 The consultation closed on 1 October 2020.

 The August 2020 newsletter from the chief planner at the Ministry of Housing, Communities and Local Government (MHCLG) summarises the proposed changes, which cover four main areas of policy:

 Standard method for calculating housing need

 The consultation proposes to amend the standard method, which must be used unless “exceptional circumstances” justify another approach.
 As the debate pack published in March 2020 for a Westminster Hall debate on the Greater Manchester Spatial Framework and the Green Belt mentions, Robert Jenrick had promised a review, to encourage more building in urban areas and on brownfield sites.
 In that Westminster Hall debate, the housing minister, Christopher Pincher, confirmed that the formula would be reviewed.

 The standard method currently comprises three steps (setting the baseline, affordability adjustment and capping the level of increase).
 The consultation document sets out how it would be amended, to include as a new element a percentage of housing stock levels and an affordability adjustment.
-The consultation document then sets out the detail of the two, amended steps – step 1 is setting the baseline and step 2 is adjusting for market signals – and provides the results of the new standard method, which is a national housing need of 337,000 on the basis of currently available data.
-An analysis by property consultants Lichfields sets out how the revised standard method might change the housing requirement in each local planning authority (LPA).
+Another change would be the removal of the cap on the level of increase, which (the consultation paper said) “artificially suppresses” identified housing need.
+The consultation document sets out the detail of the two, amended steps – step 1 is setting the baseline and step 2 is adjusting for market signals – and provides the results of the new standard method, which is a national housing need of 337,000 on the basis of currently available data.

 Delivering First Homes: planning issues